Portrait picture with reindeers in the background

 Photo: Agnes Bondesson

 To identify solutions to the current challenges, it is necessary to consider the specific needs of reindeer in each area.
-In many cases, this involves restoring land so that lichen—the primary forage for reindeer—can recover, enabling reindeer to access sufficient food and thereby achieve grazing tranquility.
+In many cases, this involves restoring land so that lichen—the primary forage for reindeer—can recover, enabling reindeer to access sufficient food and thereby achieve grazing peace.
+This is the focus of the new research project REINPEACE, led by Heidi Rautiainen, postdoc at SLU.

 Knowledge of the system is needed to make well-informed decisions.
 Traditional knowledge must be considered alongside the knowledge that we as researchers can generate.

-Another factor being examined by researchers at SLU is the high calf mortality observed in certain areas of Sweden.
-While a proportion of calves die as a result of predation, calf mortality rates are too high to be explained by predation alone.
+Another research project led by Anna Skarin and her colleagues is the high calf mortality observed in certain areas of Sweden.
+While a proportion of calves die as a result of predation, calf mortality rates are too high to be explained by predation alone in some areas.

 Contact